-The Washington County Local Rules of Court permit the Court to order parties to mandatory mediation in the Civil Division.
+The Washington County Local Rules of Court permit the Court to order parties to mandatory mediation in the Civil Division and Orphans' Court Division.
 Parties can also voluntarily utilize court services to mediate, conciliate, or otherwise settle cases.
 This page contains information regarding various forms of mediation used as part of this practice.

-The Court of Common Pleas has established a public mediation program pursuant to local rule.
-Access the link below for the text of the rule:
+The Court of Common Pleas has established two public mediation programs pursuant to local rule.
+Access the links below for the text of the rule:

 The Court Administrator manages the mediation program.
 Parties may consent to take part in the program or may be court-ordered to participate.